rimbu-org/rimbu/docs/bimultimap/README.md

 A BiMultiMap is a bidirectional MultiMap of keys and values, where each key-value association also has an inverse value-key association.
 There is a many-to-many mapping between keys and values.

-This package exports the following types:
+The `@rimbu/core` package exports the following types:

 | Name                     | Description                                                      |
 | ------------------------ | ---------------------------------------------------------------- |